 - Audio and speech encoding capabilities required to encode audio and speech complying with the capabilities specified in clause 10.4.4 of TS 26.119 [6].

 - The type urn:3gpp:split-rendering:mf:profile:Advanced shall be included in the Split Rendering Configuration defined in clause A.1.3 when the MF signals the SR-DCMTSI client in terminal.

+4.5.2.1.3 Application-Specific Profile

+An MF that is capable of running and rendering external applications shall support the following media processing capabilities:

+- Video encoding capabilities required to encode video complying with the capabilities specified in clause 10.4.3 of TS 26.119 [6].

+- Audio and speech encoding capabilities required to encode audio and speech complying with the capabilities specified in clause 10.4.4 of TS 26.119 [6].

+- The type urn:3gpp:split-rendering:mf:profile:app-specific shall be included in the Split Rendering Configuration defined in clause A.1.3 when the MF signals the SR-DCMTSI client in terminal.

+In addition, by declaring applications among the supportedFeatures as defined in TS 29.510, the MF declares that it fulfills all requirements necessary for running these declared applications and features.

-4.5.1.2 MF API
+4.5.2.2 MF API

-[The MF shall provide a Restful API to the DC-AS over MDC2 once an application DC for SR is established.
+The MF shall provide a RESTFUL API to the DC AS over MDC2 once an application DC for SR is established.
 The API shall be:

-Option 1: